 What to Do and Not to Do After a Birmingham Car Accident

 Imagine it’s a regular day.
 You’re on I-20 or I-65, heading home after work.
 Suddenly, you get hit by another car.
 It happens every day, all over the Birmingham region.
-Fender benders, T-bones, or rear end collisions slow down traffic and leave people injured.
+Fender benders, T-bones, and rear-end collisions can slow down traffic and leave people injured.

 After any car accident in Birmingham, you need to contact an experienced attorney.
 Guster Law Firm, LLC can help deal with insurance companies and lawyers, fighting for your legal right to financial damages.
-But, before you contact us to file a car accident claim, there are things that need to be done.
-And things you need to avoid doing.
-Below are few examples of both.
+But, before you contact us to file a car accident claim, there are things that need to be done—and things you need to avoid doing.
+Below are a few examples of both.

 - Dial 911 to report the accident.
 Getting police and an ambulance to you as soon as possible is very important.